talastairb/Matlab-2048/README.md

 Known issues:
-Numbers spawn when there are invalid moves-minor issue Save/Load functions freeze the program-major issue There is no game over notification
+Numbers spawn when there are invalid moves
+Needs to remove blocks when they merge (0044 goes to 0048 should be 0008) There is no game over notification